guettli/golang-and-vscode/README.md

 [Go](https://marketplace.visualstudio.com/items?itemName=golang.go) Official Plugin, provided by the Go team at Google.

 [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) I don't use it for clone/switch/commit/push, but I use it for comparing the corrent code with the previous state.
-See [Revision Navigation](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#revision-navigation.
-[Be sure to disable the distracting popUps](https://stackoverflow.com/a/58039473/633961)
+See [Revision Navigation](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#revision-navigation).
+[Be sure to disable the distracting popUps](https://stackoverflow.com/a/58039473/633961).
+It is a bit like "Git History for Selection" in Intellij.

 [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) YAML Language Support by Red Hat, with built-in Kubernetes syntax support (uses [prettier](https://prettier.io/) under the hood).